Rikard Schwarz: Oeuvre

 The composition oeuvre of Rikard Schwarz can be analysed from the 27 existing works.
 His earlier works were created in Vienna between 1918 and 1921, and they show harmonic audacity and an aspiration to a more modern music expression on the model of the composers of the 2nd Viennese School, but at the same time a divergence in the direction of neo-Classicism can be seen (Sonata for Violin and Piano in C Minor, 1921).
 Particularly interesting for music in Croatia are the first solo songs to texts by Domjanić and Nazor, because of the relationship between textural original and the vocal and instrumental part.
 In his manner of treating the piano part as against the vocal part and the manner in which the text is declaimed in some parts he shows a contemporary idiom and an affinity for the modern.
 Schwarz's most radical advance came in the 2nd String Quartet and in the piano composition Albumblatt where he abandoned the prop of tonality.
 He returned to neo-Classicism with his last opus, Romantic Symphony of 1938.

 Instrumental works comprehend piano works created between 1915 and 1938.
 In manuscript there is the composition Untitled (Zagreb, 1915), Small Prelude (Zagreb, 1916), Prelude (Vienna, 1921), Variationen und Fugato über ein Menuetto von Mozart für Klavier 2hdg (Beč, 1922), Albumblatt (Zagreb, 1923?) as well as Piano Sketch for an Unknown Stage Piece (about 1937 – 1938?).
 In 1935 the State printing works in Belgrade printed the composition Solemn Music in Celebration of October 27, 1935.

+Legacy

+In 1995, several previously unknown works by Schwartz were discovered in archives, including Variationen und Fugato über ein Menuetto von Mozart für Klavier 2hdg.
+(1922), Children's Suite for piano (1935), and Solemn Music in honour of October 27, 1935 for piano (1935).